A&W Canada to replace plastic straws with organic 100% beef tubes - The Beaverton

 Witley is confident that beef tubes will not only save the planet, but save dinner.
 “There’s nothing better for your tummy than the organic, homemade goodness of an A&W burger,” said Witley.
 “And nothing better for your mouth than sweetness and gelatinous fat in a delicious union.”

 The A&W research division experimented with many plastic alternatives.
-“We tried licorice with the ends bitten off, recycled paper rolls which we called a ‘super suck,’ and literal straw, like cows eat,” said chief serviette engineer Daniel Stubbs.
+“We tried licorice with the ends bitten off, recycled toilet paper rolls which we called a ‘super suck,’ and literal straw, like cows eat,” said chief serviette engineer Daniel Stubbs.
 “Then we thought, ‘Hold the phone, that cow could BE a straw.’”

 Beef tubes will be offered in a variety of consistencies, from well-done to rare.
 Customers also have the option of the “Awe Straw,” which is wrapped in a layer of fatty back bacon and rolled in lard.